Which Great Barrier Reef Is Best?

-Many people ask us to define the difference between the ‘inner’ and ‘outer’ Reefs.
+Many ask us to define the difference between the ‘inner’ and ‘outer’ Reefs.

 Here we discuss which Reef is best.
 And why.

-This page discusses the best starting points for the different tours and marine life.
+This page discusses the best starting points for tours and marine life.
 We will also cover exciting facts about these locations.

 The Outer Great Barrier Reef

-When you are visiting, you will want to make sure you see the best of the GBR.
+When you visit, you will want to ensure you see the best of the GBR.

 We conjure picture-perfect postcard shots when we think of the Great Barrier Reef best collected on trips to the outer barrier reef.

-During your visit, you will find more fish, marine mammals and coral on the outer reefs.
-As the name suggests, outer reefs lie further away from shore, with the inner reefs closer to the Australian coast.
+You will find more fish, marine mammals and coral on the outer reefs during your visit.
+As the name suggests, outer reefs lie further away from shore, with inner reefs closer to the Australian coast.

 The outer Great Barrier Reefs boast far superior water clarity than the inner reef.
 With average visibility ranging from 10 – 40 meters.
 While the islands and inner reefs average 5-meter visibility

 There is a remarkable diversity of marine creatures that live on the outer Great Barrier Reef systems.

 This region is home to 1400 types of fish, 130 varieties of sharks and rays and over 600 types of hard and soft corals.

 Water nutrients are excellent here, resulting in mass fish congregating to feed in the affluent oceanic areas.

 Outer Great Barrier Reefs offer fantastic, protected, shallow lagoons appropriate for all levels of diving and snorkelling activities.

-While some outer reefs offer dramatic drop-off vistas, these are usually a short distance away from the main vessel.
+While some outer reefs offer dramatic drop-off vistas, these are usually a short distance from the main vessel.

 All our tours that market themselves as trips to ‘outer Great Barrier Reef locations’ ensure the best locations are visited.

-Unless we advertise as suitable only to advanced scuba divers – all of our outer reef tours offer excellent snorkelling and diving opportunities.
+Unless we advertise as suitable only to advanced scuba divers, our outer reef tours offer excellent snorkelling and diving opportunities.
 So, again, catering to all levels of swimming ability and in-water experience.